 In short, foreign nationals cannot be involved in financing or making decisions about financing electoral activities.

-A contribution, expenditure, political advertising, or electioneering communication is "financed in any part by a foreign national" if the person making the contribution or expenditure, or sponsoring the advertisement or communication, uses a funding source that includes, in whole or in part, anything of value received from a foreign national for less than full consideration.
+A contribution, expenditure, political advertising, or electioneering communication is "financed in any part by a foreign national" if the person making the contribution or expenditure, or sponsoring the advertisement or communication, uses a funding source that includes, in whole or in part, anything of value greater than a de minimis amount received from a foreign national for less than full consideration.
 Such value may include, but is not limited to, a loan, gift, deposit, subscription, forgiveness of indebtedness, donation, advance, pledge, payment, transfer of funds, or goods and services.

 A foreign national is "involved in making decisions regarding the contribution, expenditure, political advertising, or electioneering communication in any way" if the foreign national directs, dictates, controls, or directly or indirectly participates in the decision-making process regarding any such contribution, expenditure, advertisement, or communication.